tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 ## Determining What Folder You're In

-A tricky aspect of using files is that it can be unclear if you are using the right folder or directory (*folder* and *directory* mean the same) thing.
-You can check what folder Python will uses with this code:
+Before we get into reading files, here's a useful trick for being sure what folder or directory (*folder* and *directory* mean the same thing) you're reading from:

 ```
 >>> import os

 >>> os.getcwd()
 'C:\\Users\\james\\Documents\\courses\\cmpt120fall2022'